Buy-to-Let Jargon Buster

 Interest-Only Mortgage

-Buy-to-let interest-only mortgages are ones where the borrower only pays for the interest on the loan monthly.
+Buy-to-Let interest-only mortgages mean that the borrower only pays for the monthly interest on the loan.
 The mortgage balance itself is repaid at the end of the term.

 Loan-to-value (LTV)